dsplab-group/voice_control_app/README.md

 Run

     python data_augmentation.py --remove

-to remove all the augmented datas.
+to remove all the augmentation datas.